 Men and women who have served our nation with honor should be seen as assets whose extraordinary experience uniquely prepares them to strengthen their communities.

-- While all grant applications will be considered, preference will be given to organizations serving veterans and their families in Maryland, Pennsylvania, Virginia, and Washington, DC.
+- While all grant applications will be considered, preference will be given to organizations serving veterans and their families in Maryland, Greater Chicago, Pennsylvania, Virginia, and Washington, DC.

 The Foundation will consider support for programs assisting veterans and their spouses as they make a smooth transition to the workforce.
 Such services may include translating military skills into credentials or bridging the training gap between military service and civilian life.